Calvin Harris’ Single ‘Heatstroke’ With Young Thug, Pharrell & Grande Released

 Calvin Harris has teased his fans about the release of a new single featuring Pharrell Williams, Ariana Grande, and Young Thug for days now.
 For fans who have been patiently waiting, Calvin Harris’ new single “Heatstroke” featuring Pharrell Williams, Ariana Grande, and Young Thug was finally released just a few hours ago.

-As Billboard reminds us, Calvin Harris already gave his fans a single worthy as a song of summer candidate with the release of “Slide,” which has been coined as a funky beach-party anthem.
+As Billboard reminds us, Calvin Harris already gave his fans a single worthy as a Song of summer candidate with the release of “Slide,” which has been coined as a funky beach-party anthem.
 The single “Slide” brought Migos and Scottish producer Frank Ocean together.

 Considering Pharrell Williams, Ariana Grande, and Young Thug are all fairly salient names in the music industry, many Harris fans are assuming his new single “Heatstroke” is bound to be a good one.
 Could his collaboration with Pharrell, Grande, and Young Thug expand his fan base?